-Taught by former restaurant owners and managers—who are still active consultants in the field—our Culinary Management program features NYC as its classroom.
+Taught by former restaurant owners and managers—who are still active consultants in the field—our Restaurant & Culinary Management program features the cities of New York and Los Angeles as classrooms.
 In addition to 316 hours of classwork, we take you on field trips and host guest lectures with leaders in the field.
 Students also learn key entrepreneurial skills, as the program guides students through the development of a prototype business plan and pitching these plans to potential investors.

-In addition, our flexible scheduling and tuition discounts for “double majors” make it easy for students to combine studies in Culinary or Pastry & Baking Arts with our programs in Culinary or Hospitality Management—earning two diplomas in the time it would normally take to earn one.
+In addition, our flexible scheduling and tuition discounts for “double majors” make it easy for students to combine studies in Culinary or Pastry & Baking Arts with our programs in Restaurant & Culinary Management or Hospitality Management (New York) — earning two diplomas in the time it would normally take to earn one.

 A Leader in Culinary Creativity

-ICE’s Special Events Division also hosts over 500 culinary and press events annually, from high profile cookbook launches to lectures, demonstrations and fundraisers with acclaimed restaurateurs and chefs (like Thomas Keller, Alain Ducasse and Rick Bayless).
+ICE’s Special Events Division also hosts over 500 culinary and press events annually, from high profile cookbook launches to lectures, demonstrations and fundraisers with acclaimed restaurateurs and chefs (like Thomas Keller, Alex Atala and Rick Bayless).
 Morover, these events are exceptional networking opportunities for our students, who regularly volunteer at on-site events.

 A Diverse, Inclusive Culinary Community

 Your career in food will depend on the people you surround yourself with and the level of commitment you bring to the table.
 That’s why, at ICE, we’re incredibly proud of the strength of our community.
 While your time in the classroom only lasts 6-12 months, our instructors, staff and alumni network remain valuable professional resources throughout your career.